h9lk/hilk-config/README.md

 #### Installation

-1. Download autoexec.cfg by clicking `Download ZIP` from the green `Clone or download` button on the ahud GitHub repo
+1. Download autoexec.cfg by clicking `Download ZIP` from the green `Clone or download` button
 2. Upload  `..Steam\steamapps\common\Team Fortress 2\tf\cfg`
 3. Extract `autoexec.cfg` from the ZIP file to the cfg folder